13 Steps to Buying Your First Home

 1) Take a homebuyer education course

-Harborlight Community Partners & NSAR offer a first-time homebuyer course, but if our upcoming classes don’t work with your schedule, you are looking for a course in another language, or you need the landlord training, please check the list of CHAPA approved homebuying counseling providers.
+Harborlight Community Partners & NSR offer a first-time homebuyer course, but if our upcoming classes don’t work with your schedule, you are looking for a course in another language, or you need the landlord training, please check the list of CHAPA approved homebuying counseling providers.

 2) Get financing pre-qualification